Nikki Haley tries to draw New Hampshire's independents without alienating voters who backed Trump

 Haley described herself to reporters Thursday as “a conservative that knows how to talk to moderates and independents and not make them feel bad, but make them feel included.”

-At the same time, she pushed back against criticism from Trump and Florida Gov. Ron DeSantis that she isn’t conservative enough.
+At the same time, she pushed back against criticism from Trump and DeSantis that she isn’t conservative enough.

 “Show me where I’m moderate, because I’m not,” she said.